-The Sterling Heights Proposed 2017/18 City Budget will be reviewed by the City Council during the months of April and May.
-To download a copy of the 2017/18 proposed City Budget (PDF), please click the image to the right.
+The Sterling Heights City Council adopted its 2017/18 Annual Budget on Wednesday, May 3, 2017.
+To download a copy of the 2017/18 Annual City Budget (PDF), please click the image to the right.

 Low Tax Rate

 The City tax rate will increase by 0.97 mill due to the Recreating Recreation proposal approved by the voters in November 2016, however the City’s tax rate still remains one of the lowest in the State and 4.5 mills lower than the average of all cities in Macomb County.
 As a result, the average homeowner’s total property tax bill this upcoming year will be $90 or 3.3 percent less than it was ten years ago.

 The budget funds 471 full-time positions – a net increase of 22 positions, which includes 15 new Firefighters, 3 additional Public Works positions and and several conversions from part-time to full-time.
 The City has reduced funding for 178 full-time positions or 27 percent of its workforce since 2002, saving $13.9 million annually.
 The City continues to fully fund post-retirement legacy costs and make significant progress toward reducing unfunded liabilities.

 The budget prioritizes funding for road repairs , including the continued increase in neighborhood road repairs, the resurfacing of Schoenherr and Clinton River roads, the rehabilitation of Canal Road and median improvements on M-59.
 The spending plan also includes a multitude of improvements funded through the voter appproved Recreating Recreation Proposal such as the Splash Park, the Skate Park, the Farmer’s Market Pavilion and Ice Rink and new playscapes and improvements at nearly every neighborhood park.
 The centerpiece of the proposal, a new 118,000 square foot Community Center, will also break ground next spring.